 fife and drum band

 The 153rd with the other regiments of the Eleventh Corps broke camp and marched to the neighborhood of Hartwood Church.
-After a short night’s rest, they moved on to Kelley’s Ford, arriving there in the afternoon.
+After a short night’s rest, they moved on to Kelley’s Ford, arriving there after noon.
 On this second day of the march, which all old soldiers well know is the most trying, the regiment did well.

 Kelly’s Ford battle plan map

-The stragglers from it formed a tiny number of those brought up in the rear by the provost guard.
-On the same evening at eleven o’clock, the camp was broken.
-In silence, the Corps was the first to cross the pontoons and penetrate the darkness and swamps of the southern side of the Rappahannock.
+The stragglers from it formed a very small number of those brought up in the rear by the provost guard.
+On the same evening at eleven o’clock, camp was broken, and in silence the corps was the first to cross the pontoons and penetrate the darkness and swamps of the southern side of the Rappahannock.

 building Rappahannock bridge